AdobeDocs/experience-manager-screens.en/help/using/ux-dependencies.md

 1. How the retail layout should be aligned with content strategy?

-1. Will interactions (that is, touchscreen, motion detection) required?
+1. Will interactions (that is, touchscreen, motion detection) be required?

 1. What is the purpose of the digital signage?